 A fresh year.
 A fresh start.
 Resolutions to do better in the coming 12 months.
 But in the midnight hour consider how many pledges are focused upon fixing a weakness.
 Thus we start off the promise of this new beginning by dragging in our baggage from the past.

 This personal attitude bleeds over into our lives as employees and leaders.
-We become preoccupied by identifying what’s wrong and then pouring massive amounts of resources onto fixing “the problem”.
+We become preoccupied with identifying what’s wrong and then pouring massive amounts of resources into fixing “the problem”.
 But what if we were to take that same precious energy and used it to build upon what we do well?
 Might we benefit more by improving what we are doing right?
 Is there value in building upon strengths versus fixing weaknesses?

 Much of basic management literature up until recently lionized ‘problem solvers’.
 Too often our organizations rewarded those who could fix problems, even when it meant the heroes were surreptitiously creating new problems to be solved.
 Then in the 90s a fundamental transformation in thinking began to take hold.
 Research revealed that what made leaders great was the presence of strengths and not the absence of weaknesses.
 Our view about how leaders can improve suddenly shifted.
 Thus was born the Strengths Revolution.